jamesjingyi/mockup-device-frames/README.md

 ## Latest update - 5th Jan
 - Added the newly released XPS 13 OLED, XPS 14 and XPS 16 (using AI upscaled marketing materials from Dell)
+- Added iPad mini (from Apple's stuff) and iPad Air (from Meta - some are 2020 colours as these are the ones here)

 ## Previous update - 31st Dec
 (kept as it hasn't been long)
-- Added the MacBook Pro 16 and the MacBook Air 13
+- Added MacBook Pro 16 and the MacBook Air 13
-- Updated the Sketch file to say 2024 in preparation!

 Provided is: